Turkey reimposes restrictions after sharp rise in infections

 Infections in Turkey have soared less than a month after authorities divided the 81 provinces into four color-coded categories and relaxed restrictions in some provinces under a “controlled normalization” effort.

-The number of confirmed daily infections have since almost tripled to around 30,000, matching the record numbers that were reported in December.
-The country of nearly 84 million is also reporting around 150 deaths per day, up from around 65 at the start of the month.
+The number of infections hit a record on Tuesday, with the Health Ministry confirming 37,303 new cases in the past 24 hours.
+The country of nearly 84 million also reported 155 deaths on Tuesday, up from around 65 at the start of the month.

 In a televised address following a Cabinet meeting late Monday, President Recep Tayyip Erdogan said 58 out of Turkey’s 81 provinces, including Istanbul and Ankara, were now designated as “red” or “very high-risk” areas and would be subjected to lockdowns on both Saturdays and Sundays.